-A template can contain a single section (e.g. your website header, a hero section, etc.) or the entire page content (e.g. a single blog post layout, archive pages, search results page, error page, etc.).
+A template can contain a single section (your website header, a hero section, etc.) or the entire page content (a single blog post layout, archive pages, search results page, error page, etc.).

 You can create your own templates or browse dozens of pre-designed templates from the Template Library by clicking the Templates (folder) icon in the builder toolbar.

-Browse this ever-growing collection of pre-designed templates and insert the template of your liking with a single click, and adjust it from there.
-All community template images are royalty-free and can be used in your own and your client projects.
+Browse this ever-growing collection of pre-designed templates and insert the template of your choice with a single click, and tweak it right in the builder.
+All community template images are royalty-free and can be used in your own and your client’s projects.

 This also provides a great overview of where on your site a template appears (Template Conditions), the Template Type, plus any template metadata you’ve added (Templates Bundle, Template Tags) to better organize your templates.